 Jim’s Family Restaurant serves hearty Southern fare like fried chicken.

-Coach Inn is one of the only places to stay in town but includes daily breakfast and all your desired amenities.
+Coach Inn is one of the only places to stay in town, but it includes daily breakfast and all your desired amenities.
 Paradise Garden also has its own Airbnb rentals, suite 1 and suite 2.

 Ringgold

 Founded in 1846, the town of Ringgold was named for a soldier from the Mexican-American War.
-It’s another stop from the Great Locomotive Chase and a number of Civil War battles.
+It’s another stop from the Great Locomotive Chase and several Civil War battles.

 Georgia Winery was established in 1983 and is the only winery in the region.
 They have a tasting room that showcases mostly muscadine wines.